kusumotonorio/factlog/README.md

 # logica

-logica is a subset-Prolog-like DSL running on Factor.
+logica is an embedded language that runs on Factor with the capabilities of a subset of Prolog.

 ## Usage